-- c) Conclude that an MST of the terminal graph induces a spanning subgraph 1 whose weight is at most twice the weight of O! - d) Assuming an MST of the terminal graph is already constructed and a corresponding edge set is already known (in the sense that nodes know their incident edges in this set), can you construct a 2-approximate solution that is a tree fast?
+- c) Conclude that the MST edges of the terminal graph induce a spanning subgraph1 whose weight is at most twice the weight of O! - d) Assuming an MST of T is already constructed and a corresponding edge set in G is already known (in the sense that nodes know their incident edges of the induced spanning subgraph), can you construct a 2-approximate solution that is a tree fast?
 How fast is your post-processing routine?